 In uncertainty, be a vulnerable leader

-Decision-making in uncertainty is a difficult art.
-One of the reasons is that the tools and concepts we use are, for the most part, design for risk, i.e. for clearly defined and repeated situations.
-Such tools assume that uncertainty is something to protect against.
-This mental model of protection, which seems so logical, is in fact counterproductive.
+Making decisions under uncertainty is a difficult art.
+One of the reasons is that the tools and concepts we use are largely designed for risk, for clearly defined and recurring situations.
+Such tools assume that uncertainty is something to be protected against.
+This mental model of protection, which seems so logical, is actually counterproductive.
 What if, on the contrary, we should not protect ourselves (too much) from uncertainty?

 (more…)